BadMagic100/TheRealJournalRando/README.md

 * **Minimum Cost Weight** - a number between 0 and 1 representing the minimum percentage of the vanilla cost the Hunter's notes locations can cost.
-* **Maximum Cost Weight** - a number between 0 and 1 representing the maximum percentage of the vanilla cost the Hunter's notes locations can cost (tentative - can this be above 1? would need special handling for enemies with hard caps on the number of killable enemies, e.g. bosses)
+* **Maximum Cost Weight** - a number between 0 and 1 representing the maximum percentage of the vanilla cost the Hunter's notes locations can cost.
 * **Cost randomization** - one of the following:
   * Off - costs will not be randomized.
   * Random (fixed weight) - A single random weight will be chosen and applied to all randomized entries.
-    Hunter's notes locations will always cost at least 1 kill.
+    All journal locations will always cost at least 1 kill.
   * Random per entry - A random weight will be chosen for each randomized entry.
 Hunter's notes locations will always cost at least 1 kill.